CPAN-Security/security.metacpan.org/docs/glossary.md

 >
 > (Ref: [CRA 2024-03](#references-and-terms))

-### Lifecycle Phase
+### Life-cycle Phase

-> 1. The stage in the software lifecycle where an SBOM is generated (e.g. from source, at the time of build or packaging, or from a built executable).
+> 1. The stage in the software life-cycle where an SBOM is generated (e.g. from source, at the time of build or packaging, or from a built executable).
 (NTIA 2021)
 >
 > (Ref: [NTIA 2021](#references-and-terms))